 What is mediation?

-Mediation is a form of dispute resolution where parties who are in dispute can meet in the presence of a neutral, unbiased and independent mediator.
-Mediators are trained to guide a discussion towards finding a solution agreeable to both parties.
+Mediation is a form of dispute resolution where parties who are in dispute can meet in the presence of a neutral, impartial and independent mediator.
+Mediators are trained to facilitate a discussion between the parties so that together they may find a solution suitable to both parties.

-Our mediation service is based at our Perth CBD head office.
+Our mediation service is based at our Perth CBD office.
 The service uses a ‘co-mediation’ model where two mediators are present.
-Throughout the process, the mediators maintain neutrality and ensure that the process is fair for both parties.
-At Citizens Advice Bureau, we can assist in mediating parenting, property, commercial and community disputes.
+Throughout the process, the mediators maintain neutrality and ensure that the process is fair and equitable for both parties.
+At Citizens Advice Bureau, we can assist in mediating parenting matters, family property issues, grandparenting issues, small commercial, Elder issues, Associations and community disputes.

 How long will mediation take?

-We have professionally qualified and experienced mediators who receive ongoing training and professional development.
+We have professionally and nationally qualified and experienced mediators who receive ongoing training and professional development.